 Pursuant to the requirement under Section 134(3)(c) read with Section 134(5) of theCompanies Act 2013 with respect to Directors' Responsibility Statement the Directors tothe best of their knowledge and belief hereby confirm that:

-d the Directors had prepared the annual accounts on a going concern basis;
+d) the annual accounts have been prepared on a going concern basis;

 Auditors & Audit Reports

-Statutory Auditor and Statutory Audit Report
+Statutory Auditor and Statutory Audit Report:

 The Report given by the Statutory Auditor M/s Manish Goyal & Co.
-CharteredAccountants on the financial statement of the Company forthe Financial Year 2019-20 is part of the Annual Report.
-The Notes on financial statementsreferred to in the Auditors Report are self explanatory and do not call for any further comments under Section 134 ofthe Companies Act 2013.
+CharteredAccountants on the financial statement of the Company for the financial year 2021-22 ispart of the Annual Report.
+The Notes on financial statements referred to in the AuditorsReport are self-explanatory and do not call for any further comments under Section 134 ofthe Companies Act 2013.
 The Auditors' Report does not contain any qualificationreservation or adverse remark.

-Secretarial Auditor and Secretarial Audit Report
+Secretarial Auditor and Secretarial Audit Report:

 A copy of the Secretarial Audit Report received from M/s.
 Satish Jadon & Associatesin the prescribed Form No. MR-3 is annexed to this Board's Report and marked as AnnexureA.

-Pursuant to circular No. CIR/CFD/CMD1/27/2019 dated February 8 2019 issued by theSecurities and Exchanges Board of India and Regulation 24A(2) of SEBI (LODR) Regulations2015 the Company has obtained Secretarial Compliance Report for financial year endedMarch 31 2022 from Practicing Company Secretary on compliance of all applicable SEBIRegulations and circular/ guidelines issued thereunder and the copy of the same has beensubmitted with the Stock Exchanges within the prescribed due date.
+Pursuant to circular No. CIR/CFD/CMD1/27/2019 dated February 8 2019 issued by theSecurities and Exchanges Board of India and Regulation 24A(2) of SEBI (LODR) Regulations2015 the Company has obtained Secretarial Compliance Report for financial year endedMarch 31 2022 from Practicing Company Secretary on compliance of all applicable SEBIRegulations and circular/ guidelines issued thereunder and the copy of same has beensubmitted with the Stock Exchanges within the prescribed due date.